 Romantic emotion often has an inner-outer orientation: the inner self and nature way out there (separate from everyday society).

-Instead of the here-and-now or drab reality of the status quo, Romanticism almost always values something unattainable or something lost, an alternate reality to challenge or transform the everyday.
+Instead of the here-and-now or drab reality of the status quo, Romanticism almost always values something unattainable or lost, an alternate reality that challenges or escapes the everyday.

-A nostalgic past or dramatic future, a distant star or a whisper deep inside, a dream desired, denied, but not forgotten . . . .
+A nostalgic past or dramatic future, a distant star or a voice deep inside, a dream desired, denied, but never forgotten . . . .

 Modern audiences are conversant with such Romantic themes or images, whether or not we know the terms.
 Use of "Romantic" is commonly limited to love (just as "romances" now mean love stories), but some subtler uses reveal how the wider meaning of Romanticism endures: